aaslkun/testmatlabrepoin/README.md

 First, we have to check if this file is uploaded to GitHub

 ## Hardware tested

-There are not hardware involved in this repo
+There are not hardware devices involved in this repo

 ## Software